Ferricyanide: Properties

 This redox couple is a standard in electrochemistry.

-Compared to main group cyanides like potassium cyanide, ferricyanides are much less toxic because of the strong bond between the cyanide ion (CN-) and the Fe(3+).
+Compared to main group cyanides like potassium cyanide, ferricyanides are less toxic because of the strong bond between the cyanide ion (CN-) and the Fe(3+).
 They do react with mineral acids, however, to release highly toxic hydrogen cyanide gas.

 Uses

-Treatment of ferricyanide with iron(II) salts affords the brilliant, long-lasting pigment Prussian blue, the traditional color of blueprints.
+Treatment of ferricyanide with iron(II) salts affords the pigment Prussian blue, the traditional color of blueprints.